faisal-akbar/DataSciencePlusWeb/_posts/2020-08-10-javascript-intermediate-part-2.md

 console.log(person);
-// if access from outside object, if access inside object use this console.log(person.firstName); // access object property
+// if access from outside object, if access inside object use this console.log(person.firstName); // Rahim // access object property

 // call function inside a object person.chargeBill(150);